 Is your yard graded so that rain water runs away from the house?
 If the yard slopes towards your house, any rainwater will run directly towards your house, putting pressure on your perimeter drains.

-If you have any questions about your home insurance policy or your water damage coverage, review your policy documents or contact your provider directly.
-For more information, or to get a quote on your home insurance, contact Square One at 1.855.331.6933.
+If you have any questions about your house insurance policy or your water damage coverage, review your policy documents or contact your provider directly.

 Check out these related articles: